 As I prepared the food for Immy’s recent birthday party I realised that so many of our favourite party foods feature year after year.
 Sometimes they are presented slightly differently to fit the party theme but most are our own versions of simple, classic birthday recipes.
 They’re great because kids love them plus they’re super simple to make.
-Here are 12 of our favourite classic kids party foods.
+Here are our twelve top picks for classic kids party foods.

 Sticking to classic, homemade party food ideas will help you to stick to your budget.
 These recipes are simple to make and most can be pre-prepared in the days before the party.
 Click through via the green links for recipe details.

 For games to match, check out our list of 12 classic kids party games.